Celtic Studies MScR

 Programme website: Celtic Studies

-Based in Scotland’s capital and festival city, our research community is at the forefront of policy development and cultural innovation.
-We work at the cutting edge of linguistic, cultural, literary, and sociolinguistic research in the Celtic languages, with a particular focus on Scottish Gaelic.
+Based in Scotland’s capital and festival city, our research community is at the forefront of policy development and cultural innovation, and of linguistic, cultural, literary, and sociolinguistic research in the Celtic languages, with a particular focus on Scottish Gaelic.
 We play a leading role in relation to language planning and maintenance, particularly for Scottish Gaelic.

 Join our community and undertake a 20,000-word dissertation under the guidance of an experienced and well-published supervisor.
 Our Celtic Studies expertise covers: